 Immune checkpoint blockade (ICB) therapy is now approved for various types of cancer such as melanoma, lung cancer, renal cell carcinoma, and head and neck squamous cell carcinoma.
 However, pancreatic cancer is considered to be less immunogenic and the microenvironment of pancreatic tumors is thought to create an environment that suppresses immunity.
 Therefore, there is currently no immunotherapy approved for patients with pancreatic cancer.

-There are certain food items that can help fight cancer.
+Certain food items can help fight cancer.
 Including them in 4-5 servings can work wonders.
 Read about 5 superfoods that fight cancer and give you a healthy life.

 Living With Pancreatic Cancer